UnschooledGamer/acode-smoothcursor-plugin/readme.md

 - Injecting the stylesheet when the plugin initializes
 - Adding animation classes to the cursor element when the editor content changes
 - Cleaning up the injected styles when the plugin is unloaded

-## Installation

-1. Install the plugin directly from Acode's plugin marketplace
-2. Enable the plugin in Acode settings
-3. Restart Acode to apply the changes

 ## Files